servedsmart/servedsmart.com/content/terms/_index.en.md

----
++++
-title: "Terms"
+title = "Terms"
+date = '2025-04-08T11:14:34+02:00'
-description: "Obtain legal information about our company."
+description = "Obtain legal information about our company." summary = "Obtain legal information about our company."
-cascade:
+# Categories are generally used for broader, top-level topics.
+categories = [
+ 'internal',
+ 'legal',
+]
+# Tags are used for more specific, detailed topics.
+tags = [
+ 'terms',
+]
+[cascade]
-  showReadingTime: false
+showReadingTime = false
----
++++

 This section contains legal information about our company.